Author Flows Logo

 Theme vs Other Story Elements

 Writers often confuse theme with other story elements, but each serves a distinct role.
-Think of theme as the why, while plot, characters, and setting are the what and how.
+Think of the theme as the why, while plot, characters, and setting are the what and how.

 Theme vs. Plot

 A plot is a chain of events who does what, when, and why.
 Theme, on the other hand, is the underlying meaning those events convey.
 In 1984, the plot follows Winston Smith’s rebellion against Big Brother.
 The theme, however, is the fragility of truth and freedom under oppressive systems.
-Without a theme, plot risks becoming a sequence of happenings without resonance.
+Without a theme, the plot risks becoming a sequence of happenings without resonance.

 Theme vs. Character